 Featuring wild rose petals, juniper berries, a Yukon-shaped press, and the beadwork of Indigenous artisans, these soaps are literally infused and imprinted with the spirit of the Yukon.

-Along with hand-crafting soaps, Joella has worked to make ysc a community-building, language-learning, earth-connecting hub in the heart of the Yukon—the small town of Mayo.
+Along with handcrafting soaps, Joella has worked to make her business a community-building, language-learning, Earth-connecting hub in the heart of the Yukon—the small town of Mayo.

 When she took on the company, Joella was looking for a way to connect people to culture and to land.
-And she has done just that—from getting elders and local kids out on the land to gather wild botanicals, to offering soap workshops and a business development program.
+And she has done just that—from getting Elders and local children out on the land to gather wild botanicals, to offering soap workshops and a business development program.
 The Yukon Soaps Company elevates Indigenous cultures and connects you to the heart of the North.

-I come from a long line of strong, vibrant, indigenous women.
+I come from a long line of strong, vibrant, Indigenous women.
 My matriarchs are teachers, healers, bush women, social advocates, and cultural leaders.
-They’ve taught me how to make things happen.
-Through my line of hand-crafted soaps, I work to embody elements of each of the special talents shared by my family and community.
+They’ve taught me how to take action and make things happen.
+Through my line of handcrafted soaps, I work to share the talent of my family and community.

-Happily, I’ve been able to do all of that through the Yukon Soaps Company, by using local plants in my formulations, employing local youth, using Na-cho Nyak Dun beadwork and plant knowledge, and by sprinkling in Northern Tutchone language wherever I can.
+Happily, I’ve been able to do all of that through The Yukon Soaps Company - from using local plants in my formulations, employing community, sharing Indigenous beadwork and plant knowledge, and sprinkling in Northern Tutchone language wherever I can.

-I am also a professional heritage worker, who continues to bring Northern Tutchone culture and heritage to the forefront of life in the central Yukon.
-As an active advocate for my First Nation and a dedicated community builder, I stay busy with the Stewart Valley Farmers market, yoga, advocacy work, and kick sledding around beautiful Mayo, Yukon.
-I am an Indigenous, Northern, community advocate, having worked on oral history, academic, and projects, all with the over-arching goal of empowering northern peoples and engaging with our lands.
+I am also a professional heritage worker who continues to bring Northern Tutchone culture and heritage to the forefront of life in central Yukon.
+As an active advocate for my First Nation and a dedicated community builder, I have worked on oral history, academics, and projects, all with the over-arching goal of empowering Northern peoples and engaging with our lands.